Chapter 30: The status determination process

 30.4 Assessing environmental status

-The Australian Government's fisheries management objectives recognise the need to consider the broader impacts of fishing on bycatch species (including species protected under the Environment Protection and Biodiversity Conservation Act 1999 [EPBC Act]), marine habitats, communities and ecosystems.
-Fishery status reports 2017 reports on key bycatch issues in each fishery and information from ecological risk assessments (ERAs) by AFMA.
+The Australian Government’s fisheries management objectives recognise the need to consider the broader impacts of fishing on bycatch species (including species protected under the EPBC Act), marine habitats, communities and ecosystems.
+Fishery status reports 2018 reports on key bycatch issues in each fishery and information from ecological risk assessments (ERAs) by AFMA.

-A species is considered to be a bycatch species if it is (a) incidentally taken in a fishery and returned to the sea because it has no commercial value or regulations preclude it being retained, or (b) incidentally affected by fishing activity, but not landed or retained (DAFF 2000).
 The FM Act states that fishery management plans must include measures to reduce bycatch to a minimum.
 The Commonwealth policy on fisheries bycatch (DAFF 2000) recognises that different fisheries will have different ways of addressing bycatch issues.
 The policy requires fishery-specific bycatch action plans (now referred to as bycatch and discarding workplans) to be developed and implemented.
 The outcomes of these workplans are considered when the environmental status of fisheries is examined.
-A review of the Commonwealth policy on fisheries bycatch was completed in 2013.
-Reports and supporting research are available on the website of the Department of Agriculture and Water Resources.
-A revised policy is currently being developed by the department, in consultation with AFMA, the Department of the Environment and Energy, and other stakeholders.

 Ecological risk assessment